 Fertilize monthly after the bloom period with a 10-10-10 or food with a low nitrogen count.

 Provide some humidity if your home is dry.
 Place the plant on a saucer filled with pebbles and a little water.
 The evaporation will moisten the air around the plant.

 Getting an Easter Cactus to Bloom

 If you followed your Easter cactus care faithfully, you should have a healthy green cactus.
 These delightful plants actually need cool temperatures and long nights to set buds.
 To accomplish flowers, you must be a little rude to them.

 First stop feeding them.
 Then move the plant where it has 12 to 14 hours of darkness.
-Best bud set occurs when temperatures are 50 F, (10 C.).
+Best bud set occurs when temperatures are 50 degrees F, (10 C.).
 Water sparingly from October to November.
 By December, you can move the plant somewhere warmer with a 60 to 65 degree range (16-18 C.).
-The plant will flower in February to March.
+The plant should flower in February to March.